-Enact Segment Genworth Adjusted Operating Income (Loss)" shall mean U.S. GAAP income (loss) from continuing operations excluding the after-tax effects of income (loss) from continuing operations attributable to noncontrolling interests, net investment gains (losses), goodwill impairments, gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, gains (losses) on insurance block transactions, restructuring costs and other adjustments, net of taxes.
+- 1. "Enact Segment Genworth Adjusted Operating Income (Loss)" shall mean U.S. GAAP income (loss) from continuing operations excluding the after-tax effects of income (loss) from continuing operations attributable to noncontrolling interests, net investment gains (losses), goodwill impairments, gains (losses) on the sale of businesses, gains (losses) on the early extinguishment of debt, gains (losses) on insurance block transactions, restructuring costs and other adjustments, net of taxes.
 Enact Segment Genworth Adjusted Operating Income (Loss) may be adjusted for purposes of management performance evaluation to exclude the impacts from in-force reserve changes from future period assumption changes (e.g. interest rate, expense, lapse), methodology changes (e.g. changes that would arise from a system conversion), changes in foreign exchange rates, tax changes based on updated regulations, guidance, assessments, or refinements related to technical areas of the Tax Cuts and Jobs Act, legal fees and settlement costs related to merger & acquisition litigation, any non-financial deal-related expenses (e.g. 3rd party legal, actuarial or reinsurance support for negotiating or implementing a transaction).
-Adjustment to the 3-year cumulative measurement will be applied based on non-financial transactions in 2022, 2023 or 2024 that are not included in forecast assumptions.

-In evaluating performance, the Committee shall exclude the impact, if any, on reported financial results of any of the following events that occur during the performance period: a) acquisitions and divestitures, b) stockholder dividends or common stock repurchases and c) changes in accounting principles, or other laws or provisions.

-3. "U.S. Life Insurance Companies Statutory Net Income" is Net Income of Genworth Life Insurance Company (GLIC) and its consolidating life insurance subsidiaries file financial statements with state insurance regulatory authorities and the National Association of Insurance Commissioners that are prepared using SAP, an accounting basis either prescribed or permitted by such authorities.
+Adjustment to the 3-year cumulative measurement will be applied based on non-financial transactions in 2022, 2023 or 2024 that are not included in forecast assumptions. - In evaluating performance, the Committee shall exclude the impact, if any, on reported financial results of any of the following events that occur during the performance period: a) acquisitions and divestitures, b) stockholder dividends or common stock repurchases and c) changes in accounting principles, or other laws or provisions - "U.S. Life Insurance Companies Statutory Net Income" is Net Income of Genworth Life Insurance Company (GLIC) and its consolidating life insurance subsidiaries that has been prepared on the basis of statutory accounting principles (SAP).
+GLIC and its consolidating life insurance subsidiaries file financial statements with state insurance regulatory authorities and the National Association of Insurance Commissioners that are prepared using SAP, an accounting basis either prescribed or permitted by such authorities.
 Statutory Net Income is reflected in the "Summary of Operations" within the Statutory filings of Genworth's U.S. Life Insurance Companies.
 The quarterly Statutory financial statements of GLIC and its consolidated life insurance subsidiaries can be found on www.genworth.com.
-Due to differences in methodology between SAP and U.S. GAAP, the values for assets, liabilities and equity reflected in financial statements prepared under SAP.
-U.S. Life Insurance evaluation to exclude the impacts from in-force reserve changes from future period assumption changes (e.g. mortality, interest rate, expense, lapse, morbidity), methodology changes (e.g. changes that would arise from a system conversion), changes in foreign exchange rates, tax changes based on updated regulations, guidance, assessments, or refinements related to technical areas of the Tax Cuts and Jobs Act, legal fees and settlement costs related to merger & acquisition litigation, any non-financial deal-related expenses (e.g. 3rd party legal, actuarial or reinsurance support for negotiating or implementing a transaction), changes to variable annuity NACARVM reserves related to changes in interest rates and equity markets and corresponding relaized gains and losses on variable annuity bedges.
-Adjustment to the 3-year cumulative measurement will be applied based on non-financial interastros in 2022, 2023 or 2024 that are not included in forecast assumptions.
+Due to differences in methodology between SAP and U.S. GAAP, the values for assets, liabilities and equity reflected in financial statements prepared in accordance with U.S. GAAP are materially different from those reflected in financial statements prepared under SAP.
+U.S. Life Insurance Companies Statutory Net Income may be adjusted for purposes of management performance evaluation to exclude the impacts from in-force reserve changes from future period assumption changes (e.g. mortality, interest rate, expense, lapse, morbidity), methodology changes (e.g. changes that would arise from a system conversion), changes in foreign exchange rates, tax changes based on updated regulations, guidance, assessments, or refinements related to technical areas of the Tax Cuts and Jobs Act, legal fees and settlement costs related to merger & acquisition litigation, any non-financial deal-related expenses (e.g. 3rd party legal, actuarial or reinsurance support for negotiating or implementing a transaction), changes to variable annuity VACARVM reserves related to changes in interest rates and equity markets and corresponding realized gains and losses on variable annuity hedges.
+Adjustment to the 3-year cumulative measurement will be applied based on non-financial transactions in 2022, 2023 or 2024 that are not included in forecast assumptions.